What’s the Difference Between ASL Interpreters and Certified Deaf Interpreters?

 Hearing vs. Deaf

 The first major difference is that ASL interpreters are typically hearing individuals whereas CDIs are born deaf or hard of hearing.
-ASL interpreters must go through extensive training to become professional interpreters for the deaf community.
+ASL interpreters must go through extensive training to provide top-notch interpreter services for the deaf community.
 CDIs on the other hand are already part of the deaf community and have a strong sense of deaf culture as a result of their upbringing.

 Second Language vs. Native Language

 For ASL interpreters, sign language is their second language.
 For CDIs, sign language is their native language.
-As is often the case for non-native speakers, working long hours in your second language can lead to mental and physical exhaustion, which can impact interpretation accuracy.
+As is often the case for non-native speakers, working long hours in your second language can lead to mental and physical exhaustion, which can impact the accuracy of their interpretation services.
 CDIs are of course not affected by that additional cognitive strain.

 Linguistic & Cultural Expertise

 Because CDIs are native in sign language and deaf culture, they can communicate more easily and clearly with deaf individuals.
 CDIs specialize in the use of interpreting, gestures, miming, incorporating props, drawings, and other tools to provide detailed deaf communication.
-As ASL interpreters are focused on translating spoken language into sign language, their signing may not always be as accurate.
+As ASL interpreter service providers are focused on translating spoken language into sign language, their signing may not always be as accurate.

 Interpretation Service